LIFEHUBBER

 Built to work well with AI agents

-The notable angle is the repository's explicit focus on agent-driven workflows, including installable skills, Codex plugin support, and prompting patterns aimed at helping agents generate correct compositions.
+The repository focuses explicitly on agent-driven workflows, including installable skills, Codex plugin support, and prompting patterns aimed at helping agents generate correct compositions.

 Availability